heig-vd-dai-course/heig-vd-dai-course/11-smtp-and-telnet/COURSE_MATERIAL.md

 [RFC 854](https://datatracker.ietf.org/doc/html/rfc854).

 As SMTP, Telnet is very old and is not considered secure.
-However, it is still used to test services such as SMTP locally and/or to configure network devices such as routers that you might have to configure during your career.
+However, it is still used to test services such as SMTP and/or to configure network devices such as routers that you might have to configure during your career.
 This is why we will use it in this course for local testing.

 ### Alternatives